emberjs/rfcs/text/0431-guides-restructure.md

 #### State management

-The State Management section is important because whether "computed properties" are available in their current state or as `@tracked` Decorators, the nunances must be within easy reach for existing Ember developers and future learners.
+The State Management section is important because whether "computed properties" are available in their current state or as `@tracked` Decorators, the nuances must be within easy reach for existing Ember developers and future learners.
 We rename this topic in alignment with the Topic Naming convention mentioned above.

 #### Routing